HPE COXA

-HPE COXA is a provider of engineering services and precision manufacturing for automotive, motorsport, automation solution, aerospace and defense sectors.

-Its headquarter is located in Modena, core of the Italian Motor Valley.
+HPE COXA is an Italian company that provides engineering services and precision manufacturing for automotive, motorsport, automation solution, aerospace and defense sectors.
+Its headquarter is located in Modena, which is core of the Italian Motor Valley part of the automotive industry in Italy.

-Company history and accomplishments
+History

 HPE was founded in 1998 by Piero Ferrari, with the aim of providing high end engineering services in the mechanical field.

-In 2009 HPE acquired COXA, a manufacturing firm founded in 1985 and specialized in the high precision manufacturing of niche volumes and prototypes.
+In 2010 HPE acquired COXA, a manufacturing firm founded in 1985 and specialized in the high precision manufacturing of niche volumes and prototypes.